High School Counselor’s Guide to Hamline University Admission

 An affordable college education

 Funding a college education is one of the keys to future success.
-That’s why more than 90% of our students receive assistance, with the average financial aid package totaling $40,000.
+That’s why more than 95% of our students receive assistance in the form of merit scholarships, grants, loans, and work study, with the average financial aid package totaling more than $40,000.
 For those seeking funding through scholarships, we have a wide range of options: Merit scholarships ($15,000–$30,000), talent scholarships, United Methodist scholarships, scholarships for ELS language students, and more.
 Academic scholarships are renewable annually.

 In addition, the Hamline four-year graduation assurance guarantees that first-year students will earn their bachelor’s degree in four years—or we’ll pay the difference.
 This means savings of up to $40,000–$60,000 in tuition.